Tax Planning for Beginners

 Planning your deduction method

 When completing your tax return, you have a choice between standard or itemized tax deduction methods to determine taxable income.
 The standard deduction is a dollar amount set by the government that you can claim without accounting for the expenses that typically make up a taxpayer's allowed deductions.
 Itemized deductions are actual expenditure you make for deductible expenses.
-Your actual purchases in a tax year may amount to more than the standard deduction amount.
+Your actual deductible expenditures in a tax year may amount to more than the standard deduction amount.
 If that's the case, you'll likely pay less tax or get a larger refund using the itemized deduction method.
 However, the itemized method requires support in the form of receipts and other documents to demonstrate these amounts were actually spent.
 Consider a filing system to save receipts.
 Even if you choose to claim the standard deduction, having receipts on file will help you make an informed choice at tax time.

 Retirement savings strategies